plastilinn/docs/pages/sections/Business_idea.md

 ## 📹 Internet info and videos
-🤖 [Search info and videos about Business idea using AI](https://www.perplexity.ai/search?q=videos+about+Business+idea:+ )&
+🤖 [Search info and videos about Business idea using AI](https://www.perplexity.ai/search?q=videos+about+Business+idea:+ )

 ## 📰 Content type
-Content is of type text
+Content is of type category

 ## 📖 Description
-the concept of "business idea" refers to the initial concept or thought that forms the basis for a potential business venture.
+The concept of "business idea" refers to the initial concept or thought that forms the basis for a potential business venture.
 It is the seed from which a business can grow, encompassing the product or service that the business will offer, the target market, and the unique selling proposition that will differentiate the business from its competitors.

 The business idea is a critical component of a business model as it lays the foundation for all subsequent planning and strategy development.
 It is the starting point for the design of the business, providing the initial vision that guides the development of the business model, strategy, and operations.